WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

 = 2.8.0 =
-* Fixed: Touched up CSS for the WP Admin and RTL based languages.
+* Added: Form frontend preview when working with Forms Block and block is not selected.
 * Added: Ability to toggle frontend visibility for a form's description field.
 Allows to use as admin-only description.
 * Added: Missed signup connection attempts count and reCAPTCHA status to Constant Contact Forms's Site Health Panel.
+* Fixed: Touched up CSS for the WP Admin and RTL based languages.
 * Updated: CMB2 and Encryption internal libraries.

 = 2.7.0 =